How to Prepare Flash and JPEG Files for Happenings Channel

 - If you have your full animation as a QuickTime, Aftereffects, or Final Cut file it will need to be converted and embed as a QuickTime (MPEG-4 codec) in Flash and saved as a swf.

 Use the following guidelines:

 - Be conservative with your use of screened images.

 - Remember this is not a static page, the boards rotate every 16 seconds, and so views don’t have the time or inclination to try to decipher the announcement.

-TV is a low resolutions medium and it has a limited color palette that it can accurately handle.
-Like browser safe colors for the web there are safe colors for TV broadcast.
+TV is a low resolution medium and it has a limited color palette that it can accurately handle.
+Like browser safe colors for the web, there are safe colors for TV broadcast.

 Use the following guidelines when choosing colors: